BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 By default program uses language <b>chi_all</b>, which you can download from this source [https://github.com/gumblex/tessdata_chi](https://github.com/gumblex/tessdata_chi), or you can select desired language by running program with cli parameter <code>--lang</code> and set language.

-4) Launch the program with or without cli parameters <code>handwriting-keyboard-t</code>.
-And just use it.
+4) Launch the program with or without cli parameters <code>handwriting-keyboard-t</code> and just use it.

 # CLI (command line interface) parameters